superchelo/3dcalc/README.md

 # 3dcalc
-a 3D graphing calculator using the openGL library using its fixed pipeline
+a 3D graphing calculator using openGL and its fixed pipeline